sonianedea21/goosfraba-chat/chat/README.md

 - goosfraba faker not working (sometimes) - https://fakerql.goosfraba.ro/

 All in all, I think this process would have been quite easy (and enjoyable) if I had had some experience with graphql beforehand.
-And if
-I were to work with a more robust dummy API.
+And if I were to work with a more robust dummy API.
+I left some dummy data in useDataHook in case faker is still down when you're testing my solution.

 # Getting Started with Create React App